Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions: Supplement to ``Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions''

 where the Josephson inductance per bridge at zero flux is

 With the definition of the Josephson inductance participation ratio as

 and $q_0 \equiv q(0)$, we can rewrite the resonant frequency function as

 We measure $S_{11}$ as a function of applied flux to extract the resonant frequency, then fit it to the above equation.
 The results for the device in the main text are presented in Fig.~\ref{part_ratio}.
 We find our Josephson participation ratio at zero flux is $q_0 \approx 0.01341$.
 We obtain the resonator’s linear inductance of $L = 1.83$ nH via finite element EM simulations.
 From this and the participation ratio we extract the SQUID inductance at zero flux as $L_S(0) \approx 24$~pH, corresponding to an effective channel count $N_e \approx 660$ per junction.

 We note that our 100~nm long nanobridges have CPRs which are not quite equal to the KO-1 formula~\cite{Vijay2009, Vijay2010, Levenson-Falk2011}.
 However, we have found these junctions’ CPRs are very well approximated by an ideal KO-1 junction in series with a small linear inductance.
 This approximation leads to an insignificant modification of the participation ratio, as this small extra linear inductance simply adds to the large resonator linear inductance, and so we neglect it.
+We also note that the flux tuning is hysteretic in a small range around $\phi = 0.5$.
+This is expected for any SQUID incorporating junctions with a non-sinusoidal CPR, and is well fit by our model \cite{Levenson-Falk2011}.
+We conduct most measurements at a flux of $\phi = 0.47$ to ensure deep traps while remaining in the favored branch.